×

 Procedure to set up the liaison office

-• Foreign applicants will have to submit their applications in Form FNC through the designated AD category-I to the RBI
+• Foreign applicants will have to submit their applications in Form FNC through the designated AD category-I Bank to the RBI;

-• If foreign applicants are unable to meet the required criteria, the parent company may submit a Letter of Comfort as per Annexure-B
+• If foreign applicants are unable to meet the required criteria, the parent company may submit a Letter of Comfort as per Annexure-B; and

 Branch office

-The Indian branch office must meet all its expenses through remittances from the foreign head office or through revenue generated from the Indian operation – as permitted by the RBI.
-Though the branch office is not permitted to engage in manufacturing activities on their own – these may be subcontracted to an Indian manufacturer.
-Further, if a branch office is operating in a Special Economic Zone (SEZ), then it is permitted to undertake manufacturing and service activities in sectors with 100 percent FDI approval.
+The branch office must meet all its expenses through remittances from the foreign head office or through revenue generated from the Indian operation – as permitted by the RBI.
+The branch office is not permitted to engage in manufacturing activities unless it is in a Special Economic Zone (SEZ), for export.

 Branch offices are permitted to undertake following activities:

-• Rendering technical support to the products supplied by parent/group companies
+• Rendering technical support to the products supplied by parent/group companies; and

 Branch offices are prohibited to undertake the following activities: